faberfelicis/CSICode/README.md

 ## Install

 Copy the reaper_csurf_integrator-x86_64.so from the build directory to ~/.config/REAPER/UserPlugins (this depends on you Reaper setup).
 Refer to https://github.com/FunkybotsEvilTwin/CSI_Install for completing your installation.
 A very comprehensive wiki is available at https://github.com/FunkybotsEvilTwin/CSIUserGuide/wiki for detailed instructions.
+Please note that I have some hard crash if the CSI support files are not properly setup.
+Fixing this would required some CSI code updates to check for the existence of files / directories.
+In particuilar, the Surface.txt file has to be named with a capital S otherwise it is not found.